cutonbuminband/rcounting/README.md

 The program has only been tested on python 3.8

 The program makes use of the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/) to interact with reddit.

+The program also uses the [Pushshift API Wrapper](https://psaw.readthedocs.io/en/latest/#)

+The program uses the `pandas` package to work with tabular data

 ## Get in touch